MitchellGerdisch/pulumi-work/pulumi-operator/README.md

 * To add some semblance of a useful panel for the "stacks_failing" metric do the following:
   * Click add panel
   * Select Metric and search for `stacks_failing`
-  * The Select Operations
+  * Then Select Operations
-    * Select Aggregate - Sum
+    * And Select Aggregate - Sum
   * This results in a graph that accumulates the failed stacks over time.